wuxn3d/Wuxn_Firmware/Marlin Firmware/README.md

-# Wuxn WXR Mainboard Firmware
+# Wuxn WXR Marlin Firmware

 This repository contains the source code and the development versions of the firmware running on the Wuxn WXR mainboard.